Computer - Operating System

 Objectives of Operating System

-Making a computer system convenient to use in an efficient manner.
+To make the computer system convenient to use in an efficient manner.

 To hide the details of the hardware resources from the users.